open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 * Labels and timestamps shared between multiple metrics are no longer duplicated.
 * Processing operations on multivariate time-series are greatly simplified by keeping labels, metric values and examplars aligned with their corresponding timestamps.
 It becomes straighforward:
   * to store multivariate timeseries without complex pre-processing in the backend.
-  * to apply filters and transformations on multiple related metrics in the OpenTelemetry processor layer.
+  * to apply filters and transformations on multiple interrelated metrics in the OpenTelemetry processor layer.

 ![Multivariate time-series model](multivariate-time-series-model.png)